lfelipesv/lfelipesv.github.io/aboutme.md

 I am currently a **Postdoctoral Researcher** at the **Max Planck Institute for Security and Privacy (MPI-SP), Bochum, Germany**.

 My research aims to develop flexible **artificial intelligence** algorithms that can be applied with different data modalities in multi-agent scenarios.
-These inclu3e novel **reinforcement learning** (RL) algorithms, **graph neural networks** (GNNs), and **diffusion-based** models.
+These include novel **reinforcement learning** (RL) algorithms, **graph neural networks** (GNNs), and **diffusion-based** models.
 My general interests include artificial intelligence, deep reinforcement learning, robotics, and applied deep learning.
 From these, I am particularly interested in:

 - **Multi-Agent Systems**: development of multi-agent RL algorithms in collaborative and collaborative-competitive environments, modeling of multi-agent RL in a continual learning setting.
 - **Deep Reinforcement Learning**: improving sampling efficiency and performance by developing new credit assignment and exploration methods, goal-conditioned RL, graph structure refinement via RL.
-- **Large Language Models applied to Robotics**: investigation of the potential and risks of LLMs and foundation models for robotics.
+- **Foundation Models applied to Robotics**: investigation of the potential and risks of LLMs and foundation models for robotics.
 - **Graph Neural Networks**: development of novel algorithms to be applied to target-conditioned generation, applying GNNs to error prediction.
 - **Diffusion Models**: application of diffusion-based models for 3D structure generation, development of diffusion-based and flow matching-based algorithms for 3D structure prediction.